 A recurring pattern is sector concentration: from real estate and utilities to retail and telecommunications, a small set of incumbent players holds a lot of influence.
 In a city where land and commercial space are already scarce, that concentration can compound the sense that the economy works exceptionally well for asset owners, and much less well for everyone else.

-- Widening inequality: “It’s not just unequal, it’s ridiculously unequal.”
-Some sources claim that the top 0.01% own 85% of the economy’s wealth, compared with around 35% in the second-most unequal society.
+• Widening inequality: Some sources claim that the top 0.01% own 85% of the economy’s wealth, compared with around 35% in the second-most unequal society.
 This is consistent with Hong Kong’s high Gini coefficient, often reported in the ~0.52–0.54 range.
 Wealth concentration appears to have accelerated in recent years.
 A 2024 Oxfam report notes the top decile of households now earn 81.9 times more than the bottom decile—more than double the 2019 ratio.
-One in five people live below the poverty line.
+One in five people live at or below the poverty line.

 An Aging Cityscape